-The communal kitchen and social space is a wooden round house with a large fire-pit featured in the middle.
-Our rustic facilities include also an outdoor kitchen with seating and an open fire.
-We have a functional clean compost toilet system, fresh clean well water and a stone-pool next to a stream on the land.
+The main facilites include a bushcraft kitchen with functional sinks, seating, gas burners and an open fire.
+We have a functional clean compost toilet system, one indoor and one outdoor shower, fresh clean well water and a stone-pool next to a stream on the land.
 There are also two stone framed wells and 3 ponds.

 Your sleeping accommodation will be a bell tent or a caravan.

-There are a view caravans on the land.
-In one of them lives John.
-Aneta lives in a roundhouse and Naty in a cabin.
-There are also 3 big tunnel-shape constructions.
-Torsten lives in one of them together with his 2 dogs.
-On top of that there is no house and no main electricity or main water on the land.
+There are a few caravans, wooden roundhouses, tunnel shape constructions and cameprvans on the land.
+There is no main electricity or main water on the land.
 We are using generators for power-tools and we also have a digger and a dumper at our disposal to help us with the heavy ground and stone work.

-If you require to charge your phone or to have internet connection you can use our bikes to cycle about 7 km to the next village.
-There will be an electricity plug and Wifi available
+If you require to charge your phone or to have internet connection, you can use our library bus with plugs that are connected to the power generator.
+Donations for petrol are welcome.

 Lifestyle in the Summer:

 The weather including daylight and darkness has a big impact on our life in general.
 We learned to accept and appreciate each kind of condition.
 Weather is the main aspect to consider every day.
 Especially gathering and preparing wood and doing the stockpiling is an important part of our routine to secure dry firewood every day.
 If there is too much rain we are not working outdoors.
-Usually we switch towards indoor work or spend time around the fire in the roundhouse by chilling out, talking, cooking, playing darts, board games or reading books or we just disappear individually into our private spaces..
-We do have a little library, as well as some musical instruments (guitar, bongos and a didgeridoo).
+We have a library bus with books, board games and musical instruments (guitar and bongos).

 We have Canadian canoes and trips on the lakes can be arranged.
 We also have 2 bicycles, which can be used for trips anytime.